nate-johnston/neutron/doc/source/devref/quality_of_service.rst

 library provides.
 This is because Liberty is the first release in which we use the RPC interface, so we have no way to get different versions in a cluster.
-That said, the versioning strategy for QoS is thought through and described in `the separate page <rpc_callbacks.html>`_.
+That said, the versioning strategy for QoS is thought through and described in `RPC callbacks <rpc_callbacks.html>`_.

-There is expectation that after RPC callbacks are introduced in neutron, we will be able to migrate propagation from server to agents for other resources (e.g., security groups) to the new mechanism.
+There is expectation that after RPC callbacks are introduced in neutron, the new mechanism will handle notifications from server to agents for other resources (e.g., security groups).
 This will need to wait until those resources get proper NeutronObject implementations.

 The flow of updates is as follows:

 * if a QoS policy is newly attached to a port that is bound to an agent, the ML2 QoS extension driver will detect the change and notify the ML2 plugin, which in turn notifies the agent.
-The agent then calls rpc.get_device_details which returns a port dict containing the qos_policy_id.
-The agent sends the port dict to the L2 agent extension manager, which in turn sends it to every enabled extension, including the QoS extension.
+The agent then calls rpc.get_device_details to obtain a port dict containing the qos_policy_id.
+The agent forwards this port dict to the L2 agent extension manager, which in turn sends it to every enabled extension, including the QoS extension.
 The QoS extension sees that there is a new unknown QoS policy for a port, so it uses the ResourcesPullRpcApi to fetch the current state of the policy (with all the rules included) from the server.
-The QoS extension applies the rules by calling QoS driver that corresponds to the agent.
+The QoS extension then applies these rules by calling QoS driver that corresponds to the agent.
 * if any existing QoS policy is changed (which may include changes to the policy itself or to any of its rules), the server pushes the new policy object state through